Why don’t most Jewish people see Jesus?

 God’s Hidden Face

 After the debacle of Israel’s idolatrous worship of the golden calf at Sinai, God instructed Moses to lead the people out from there and into Canaan (Exodus 33).
-God wouldn’t dwell in Israel’s midst because of their sin, but His presence, literally, “His faces” meaning the fullness of His character, would go before them and give them rest.
+God wouldn’t dwell in Israel’s midst because of their sin.
+But His presence – literally, “His faces” meaning the fullness of His character – would go before them and give them rest.

 God sent a very specific “angel” before Israel.
-Isaiah identified this unique and extraordinary angel as the angel of God’s presence, or the angel of God’s faces, and this angel saved them in their troubles (Isaiah 63:9).
-This unique presence was the preincarnate Jesus, who is the exact representation of the Father’s character, His faces.
+Isaiah identified this unique and extraordinary angel as the angel of God’s presence, or the angel of God’s faces.
+This angel saved them in their troubles (Isaiah 63:9).

 God’s Hiddenness in Isaiah

-Isaiah wrote about the effects of this hiddenness when he described Israel as a people who have ears but can’t hear, eyes but can’t see, they can’t understand the voice of the Lord.
 Jesus connected Isaiah’s description to the people in His day.
 The condition was the same because God’s hidden face was still in effect.
-Jesus taught in parables because the mysteries of the Kingdom of heaven could be revealed to some, but to others – those unable to understand or perceive, whose hearts were dull – the truths of the kingdom were not revealed but concealed.
+Jesus taught in parables because the mysteries of the Kingdom of heaven could be revealed to some, but to others – those unable to understand or perceive, whose hearts were dull – they were concealed.

-Think about that: Jesus was sent to the lost sheep of Israel, to seek and to save the lost, and to most His identity was hidden.
+Think about that: Jesus was sent to the lost sheep of Israel to seek and to save the lost, and to most His identity was hidden.
 The One who perfectly reflects the face of the Father, was partially hidden.
 Only a remnant understood who Jesus was.
 The apostle Paul called this a mystery that we shouldn’t be uninformed about.

 Paul wrote in 2 Corinthians 3:14 that the Jewish minds were hardened at the reading of the scriptures.
 The truth of the Messiah is not obvious to most Jewish people even at the reading of their own scriptures.
-Again, there’s mystery in it.
-Paul says in verse 15 that “whenever Moses is read, a veil lies over their heart; but whenever a person turns to the Lord, the veil is taken away.”

 Removing the Veil